wolfmanjm/STM32F401-Forth/README.md

 * ssd1306.fs and glcdfont.fs is a simple driver for the LCD using I2C for communication mostly based on other community supplied drivers

+The reaction wheel project is based on:

+One axis self balancing stick (DC motor) by remrc on Thingiverse: https://www.thingiverse.com/thing:5569612

+Ported from the arduino c version.